carlosm22700/Interpreter/README.md

 to run compile using the following command:

-javac com.craftinginterpreters.lox.Lox.java
+javac com/craftinginterpreters/lox/Lox.java

-and then run:
+and then run REPL:

 java com.craftinginterpreters.lox.Lox